snur206/reading-notes/301/class2notes.md

 Mounting is the first thing to happen in the lifecycle.

-1st: constructor 2nd: render 3rd: componentDidMount() 4th: react update 5th: componentWillUnmount
+1st: constructor 2nd: componentWillUnmount 3rd: render 4th: componentWillUnmount  5th: React Updates

 componentDidUnmount happens when the page is loading